dorpaneus/amazon-like-interview-prep/14-days/day-01-linux-fundamentals.md

 ls -l soft.txt  # what does it look like?
 ```

-Now the **"disk full but I deleted the file"** classic.
+Now for the classic interview scenario.
 Open two terminals:

 ```bash
 # Terminal 1